 In 2007, we restructured our practice to complement the group practice model.
 By combining specialties surrounding a specific organ or disease system into integrated practice units called institutes, we can better provide collaborative, patient-centered care.

 Cleveland Clinic patients have access to the broadest possible range of medical care solutions from skilled, experienced doctors, nurses and therapists.

 The department's commitment to helping patients maintain good health and improve function extends through outpatient clinics, inpatient rehabilitation hospitals and consultation in skilled nursing facilities.
 Physicians are required to maintain a general rehabilitation inpatient and outpatient practice, and they are expected to develop their careers in subspecialty areas.
 The clinical staff is charged with teaching the principles of rehabilitation care to over 1000 Cleveland Clinic residents and fellows, and to the medical students of Cleveland Clinic Lerner College of Medicine.

-Cleveland Clinic Rehabilitation Hospitals (Lakewood Hospital, Euclid Hospital, Main Campus) share a common medical faculty, common electronic medical records, laboratory and radiology systems, and a commitment to use Cleveland Clinic's size and resources to create efficient and effective treatment protocols that will define the future delivery of rehabilitation services in the United States.
+Cleveland Clinic Rehabilitation Hospitals (Cleveland Clinic Rehabilitation Hospital, Avon, Euclid Hospital, Main Campus) share a common medical faculty, common electronic medical records, laboratory and radiology systems, and a commitment to use Cleveland Clinic's size and resources to create efficient and effective treatment protocols that will define the future delivery of rehabilitation services in the United States.